“One who learns language without learning culture ends up becoming a fluent fool.”

 At the same time, I want to recognize and celebrate my international upbringing and the experiences of others who weren’t born and raised in Korea.
-I have tons of Korean nationalism (minus the pure bloodline bits), but I also embrace the slow but steady multiculturalism happening in the southern half of the peninsula.
+I have tons of Korean nationalism (minus the pure bloodline bits), but I also embrace the slow but steady multiculturalism happening beneath the 38th parallel.